-Medical cannabis has increasingly captivated legal, political and corporate interest on a global scale, as more than 20 countries have moved towards legalization of cannabis for medicinal use, and even some towards recreational use.
-On the other end of the spectrum, the United Nations still classifies marijuana as a psychotropic drug with no established medicinal value, and the Federal Laws of the United States continue to prohibit marijuana.
-However, an article published by Forbes magazine on March 1, 2018 predicts that spending on legal cannabis worldwide is expected to grow to US$57 billion by 2027.
+Medical cannabis has increasingly captivated legal, political and corporate interest on a global scale.
+More than 20 countries have moved towards legalization of cannabis for medicinal use, and even some towards recreational use.
+On the other end of the spectrum, the United Nations still classifies cannabis as a psychotropic drug with no established medicinal value, and the Federal Laws of the United States continue to prohibit cannabis.
+However, an article published by Forbes magazine on February 26, 2019 indicates that legal cannabis is now a US$12.2 billion business worldwide, and is expected to grow to US$31.3 billion by 2022.

-In light of such optimistic predictions, the economic potential of the medical marijuana industry in Jamaica continues to be a source of great debate and intrigue.
-As we celebrate and reflect on Jamaica’s 56th birthday, it is well-known that marijuana has been a longstanding feature of folk medicine, culture and religious practices, and Jamaican-grown marijuana is internationally renowned.
+In light of such optimistic predictions, the economic potential of the medical cannabis industry in Jamaica continues to be a source of great debate and intrigue.
+It is well-known that cannabis has been a longstanding feature of folk medicine, culture and religious practices, and Jamaican- grown cannabis is internationally renowned.
 The relatively new development, however, is the legislative and regulatory regime aiming to translate that brand popularity into a burgeoning and reputable industry.

 The Licensing Regime

-In order to operate in Jamaica’s medical marijuana industry, an individual or entity must first obtain a licence from the industry’s governing body, the Cannabis Licensing Authority (“CLA”).
-About two years ago, the CLA issued interim licensing Regulations, which constitute the current legal framework for medical marijuana.
+In order to operate in Jamaica’s medical cannabis industry, an individual or entity must first obtain a licence from the industry’s governing body, the Cannabis Licensing Authority (“CLA”).
+In 2016, the CLA issued interim licensing Regulations, which constitute the current legal framework for medical cannabis.
 There are five categories of licences available: cultivator, processing, transport, retail and research and development.

-An applicant company must be incorporated under Jamaican law, or be a business registered under Jamaican law, and be substantially owned and controlled by persons ordinarily resident in Jamaica (“Jamaican residents”).
-Though the word “substantial” is not defined in the Regulations, the CLA has published that it requires that applicant companies have greater than 50% ownership and control by Jamaican residents.
+Applicant companies/businesses must be incorporated or registered under Jamaican law, and be substantially owned and controlled by persons ordinarily resident in Jamaica (“Jamaican residents”).
+Though the word “substantial” is not defined in the Regulations, the CLA has published that it requires that applicant companies to have greater than 50% ownership and control by Jamaican residents.
 Foreign investors interested in entering the industry must therefore partner with Jamaican residents in order to qualify for a licence.

-Criminal safeguards have been included in the Regulations to prevent persons with certain types of criminal convictions from entering the industry.
-There is permanent disqualification for persons convicted of money laundering offences and certain criminal offences which are not subject to expungement, including murder, kidnapping, robbery, burglary, certain sexual offences and other serious offences.
-For other criminal offences, the disqualification period depends on the type of offence, spanning either 5 or 10 years from the completion of serving the sentence, or if sentenced to a fine, from the date of paying the fine.
+The Regulations include safeguards to prevent persons with certain types of criminal convictions from entering the industry.
+There is permanent disqualification for persons convicted of money laundering offences and criminal offences not subject to expungement, including murder, kidnapping, robbery, burglary, and certain sexual offences.
+For other criminal offences the disqualification period depends on the type of offence, spanning either 5 or 10 years from the completion of serving the sentence, or if sentenced to a fine, from the date of paying the fine.
 This is subject to whether the person has been convicted of an offence involving violence or dishonesty during that time.
-The CLA therefore scrutinizes police records of individuals, company directors, members of societies, and also employees of the applicant.
+The CLA therefore scrutinizes police records of individuals, company directors, members of societies, and employees of the applicant.

 The aforementioned criteria are just the preliminary hurdles, as an applicant must also satisfy a plethora of additional requirements specific to the type of licence being applied for.
-The CLA also indicates that it conducts a ‘fit and proper’ assessment of each applicant, including an assessment of character and integrity, skills and experience, financial resources, and history of compliance with the legislation.
+The CLA also conducts a ‘fit and proper’ assessment of each applicant, including an assessment of character and integrity, skills and experience, financial resources, and history of compliance with applicable legislation.
 For applications from companies or societies, this assessment is conducted on the persons in effective control of the applicant’s operations.

 It is undisputed that a lot has changed in the local landscape for medical cannabis over the past few years.
-However, there are still areas that remain unchartered, such as the creation of import and export regulations by the CLA, and the provision of banking services for the cannabis industry.
-Notwithstanding these teething pains, the Government has expressed commitment to facilitating the development of medical marijuana in Jamaica.
-It is exceedingly important that prospective applicants and licensees obtain thorough and reliable advice, in order to successfully navigate the evolving medical marijuana industry.
+However, there are still areas that remain unchartered, such as the export of cannabis, and the provision of banking services for the cannabis industry.
+Notwithstanding these teething pains, the Government has expressed commitment to facilitating the development of medical cannabis in Jamaica, and there is a general buzz of optimism about the market’s potential.

 Stephanie Ewbank is an Associate Attorney-at-Law at Myers, Fletcher & Gordon, and is a member of the firm’s Litigation Department.
 Stephanie may be contacted via email@example.com or www.myersfletcher.com.
 This article is for general information purposes only and does not constitute legal advice.